-BR219 Straight Razor Shaving and Facial Design Lecture Hrs: 5 Lab Hrs: 25 Credit Hrs: 1
+BR219 Straight Razor Shaving and Facial Design Lecture Hrs: 5 Lab Hrs: 25 Credit Hrs: 1 shaping of the hair.

 This course will provide an introduction to facial hair design.
 In this course, students will practice straight razor shaving and various razor techniques.
 Safety and sanitation will also be covered.